Equity Investors Have Much to Offer New Mexico Entrepreneurs

 While New Mexico hasn’t attracted the type of venture capital that flocks to entrepreneurial hot spots like San Francisco and other West Coast cities, equity investors are pumping money into promising startups all over the state.
 Those investors might be venture capitalists, but they’re more likely to be angel investors, family members and friends, and crowdfunders.

 That said, New Mexico entrepreneurs are getting attention from other types of equity investors — affluent individuals and groups of people willing and able to risk money on an embryonic venture with the expectation of earning a substantial profit relatively quickly.
 New Mexico Angels leads the pack among the angel investor class.
-The 70-member group of high-net-worth individuals injected nearly $2 million of seed money and early-stage capital into 11 local startups last year, beating its previous record set in 2013.
+The group of high-net-worth individuals has injected millions of seed money and early-stage capital into local startups since its formation.

 Like other equity investors, angels and venture capitalists offer a budding business advice, direction, experience and other intangibles in addition to cash.
 Crowdfunding sites are less intimate arrangements, but the platforms generate publicity and enthusiastic support to projects trying to get traction.